 Heard enough yet?

-Our Ego’s don’t like to be challenged, we build our identity on our beliefs.
+We build our identity on our beliefs and our identity doesn’t like to be challenged.
 Destroy the beliefs and you destroy the identity.
 Exploring this article might feel like a step away from suicide for some — a taste of “ego death”.
 It could certainly be as challenging.

 I am here with you, I know how difficult it might be to remain openminded here.
 Though I am sure you will agree that is the wise course to take.